Section: jAcl2 general concepts

 |^ jAcl2 : rights management||Using jAcl2 in modules »|

 jAcl2 covers every feature about rights management or access control lists (ACL).
 Access control lists are a way to manage application permissions in a fine-grained, yet easily maintainable and manageable way.
-But what is a right?
-A right in jAcl2 is defined with three elements.
+But what is a right ? a right in jAcl2 is a collection of elements.

 - a user